ActuallyHappening/COMP1100/documents/Iteration_2/test_cards.md

-**Hypothesis**: people wish to take the same as their friends where possible
+**Hypothesis**: people wish to take the same courses as their friends where possible

 **Test**: interview students to see if they specifically go out of their way to do the same courses as friends